szyablitsky/stackoverflow/README.md

 [![Dependency Status](https://gemnasium.com/szyablitsky/stackoverflow.svg)](https://gemnasium.com/szyablitsky/stackoverflow)
 [![Stories in Ready](https://badge.waffle.io/szyablitsky/stackoverflow.png?label=ready&title=Ready)](https://waffle.io/szyablitsky/stackoverflow)

 This is a demo of my skills as a Ruby on Rails developer.
+This app can be viewed in action at http://so-clone.herokuapp.com/

 Some hilights of this project: